famished-tiger/loxxy/README.md

 There are already a number of programming languages derived from `Lox`...

 ## Why `Loxxy`?
 What's in it for me?...
-Features:
-- Complete tree-walking interpreter including lexer, parser and resolver
-- 100% pure Ruby with clean design (not a port from some other language)
-- Ruby API for integrating a Lox interpreter with your code.
-- Minimal runtime dependency (Rley gem).
-Won't drag a bunch of gems...

 ### Purpose of this project:
 - To deliver an open source example of a programming language fully implemented in Ruby